 Sweet Peas Classroom - Assistant, Preschool

 Sarah has a bachelor's degree in psychology and a minor in criminology from Purdue University.
 This is her sixth year as Auntie Joy's assistant.

 Sarah is married with two children, 13 and 10, both attending Mountain Phoenix.
 In her spare time, she enjoys hiking, camping, and skiing.

 Jennifer is a Nationally Board certified teacher and has a Master’s degree in Bilingual Education.
 She has been involved in the field of education for 13 years including teaching in a small community school in Mexico for three years that integrated festivals, nature experiences, and the arts within the curriculum.
-In addition to being close to complete with her Waldorf Teacher Training, she has also started another Waldorf Training, Nurturing the Roots.
+Jennifer has completed her Waldorf Teacher Training, and she also started another Waldorf Training, Nurturing the Roots.
 Jennifer has a passion for developmentally-appropriate and arts-integrated education and looks forward to bringing Waldorf Education to the charter school movement.
-She has two sons at Mountain Phoenix, one going into third grade and the other first grade.
+She has two sons at Mountain Phoenix, one going into fourth grade and the other second grade.

 Bluebird Classroom - Lead Teacher, Kindergarten

 Ms. Liz is excited to be the teacher of the Bluebirds Kindergarten class.
 In her pre-kid years she worked as a Marriage and Family Therapist, but more recently she has spent the past two years as an assistant in the Kindergarten and loved it so much that she began the teacher training program at Rudolf Steiner College this past summer.
 Ms. Liz was introduced to the “magic” of Waldorf education through seeking to find a fitting pre-school program for one of her own children.
 She and her family landed at a Waldorf-based home preschool, and life since then has never been the same.
 Waldorf education inspired a renewed love of childhood, magic, and learning!